 Common names: Green stem, Bobbejaangif, baboon poison.

 Family: Passifloraceae.
 (Named after the passionflower in the largest genus Passiflora).
 Passifloraceae contains about 20 genera and 700+ species.
-This family includes passion fruit, granadilla.
+This family includes passion fruit and granadilla.
 Local genera with trees include Adenia.
 This tropical family includes members that have tendril-climbing vines or are erect herbs.
 Flowers are actinomorphic, in 3-5 parts and bisexual or unisexual.
-The fringe of the throat of the calyx often has a fringed corona (any appendage or extrusion that stands between the corolla and the stamens, or on the corolla, or is an outgrowth of the staminal part or circle).
+The throat of the calyx often has a fringed corona (any appendage or extrusion that stands between the corolla and the stamens, or on the corolla, or is an outgrowth of the staminal part or circle).
 The superior ovary is usually sessile.
 Fruit is a capsule or a berry.
 Most Seeds have a fleshy or membranous aril.

 Conservation Status: Near Threatened.
 2009 (Raimondo et al.).
 In Zimbabwe it is considered Vulnerable.

 The smooth, almost spherical, orange to red Fruit is a 3-valved Capsule (a dry fruit resulting from the maturing of an ovary which usually opens at maturity by one or more lines of dehiscence) which is up to 2 x 2cm – usually less.
 The capsule is initially green, pitted and a spherical shape turning orange when ripe.
 It is leathery with pale veins and stipitate (supported by a short stipe or a short stalk).
 The 3-6 circular or disc-shaped Seeds are surrounded by a red fleshy Aril (an appendage or outer covering of a seed and may appear as a pulpy covering.
-It develops from a stalk, the funiculus, connecting an ovule or a seed with the placenta).
+It develops from a stalk, the funiculus, connecting an ovule or a seed with the placenta) – (photo 923).
 (Sep-Mar).

 Distribution & Ecology